How Long to Build a Custom Home in the Charlotte Metro: Realistic 2026 Timeline

 • Lock interior selections by the end of design development to protect the build schedule.

-Phase 2: Permitting and HOA Review (1 to 4 Months)
+What Should You Expect from Phase 2: Permitting and HOA Review (1 to 4 Months)?

 Permit timelines are where Charlotte and York County, SC builders have to be jurisdiction-specific.
 The same set of drawings can be approved in three weeks in one township and three months in another, and 2026 has not made that any more uniform.